camwebb/biomatcher/doc/code_documentation.md

 #### function - index

-used to check session of a user and redirect user to project page if session valid or login page if session invalid.
+used to check session of a user redirect user to project page if session valid redirect user to login page if session invalid.

 access public